Sharpe (novel series): Early life

-Richard Sharpe is born in London circa 1777 (he believes that he may be 22 during the early months of 1799) to a prostitute residing in "Cat Lane" and possibly a French smuggler.
+Richard Sharpe is born in London on 23 June 1777 (as Bernard Cornwell states in a Q&A on his website) to a prostitute residing in "Cat Lane" and possibly a French smuggler.
 When Sharpe is three, his mother is killed in the Gordon Riots.

 With no known relatives to raise him, Sharpe is deposited in Jem Hocking's foundling home at Brewhouse Lane, Wapping, where he spends his days picking his assigned quota of oakum.
 He is malnourished and regularly beaten, resulting in his being undersized for his age.
 Because of this, he is eventually sold to a master chimney sweep to train as an apprentice at the relatively late age of 12.
 Fearing the high mortality rate among apprentice sweeps (who are forced to climb inside chimneys and remove soot by hand), Sharpe flees to the Rookery, a slum in St Giles, and is taken in by prostitute (and later bar owner) Maggie Joyce.
 He stays under Maggie's protection for three years, learning various forms of thieving.
 Maggie is his first lover.

 After killing a gang leader during a fight over Maggie, he flees from London to Yorkshire at the age of fifteen.
 He works in a tavern in Sheffield.
 Within six months, Sharpe kills a second man, the landlord of the tavern where he is working, in a fight over a local girl.

 To avoid arrest, Sharpe takes the "King's shilling", joining the 33rd Foot, as a result of the blandishments of recruiting sergeant Obadiah Hakeswill.
 The regiment is first sent to Flanders in 1794, where Sharpe fights in his first battle, at Boxtel.
 The next year, he and his regiment are posted to India, under the command of the British East India Company.